 The following instruction describes piezo-one™ installation for magnetic/piezo hybrid guitar without passive control or onboard preamp.
 If choosing to install an onboard preamp, refer to the manufacturer’s documentation for additional steps.

 The BrennerUSA site includes a gallery of installation photos that may help in planning installation.
 Remove strings.
 Measure and note dimensions of outermost saddles (guitar high E, and low E string saddles) for height above the bridge plate.
 Measure and note the distance from the back of the bridge to the outer string intonation points (string /saddle contact point at the front of each saddle).
 Remove string saddles.
-See WIRE GUIDE FOR TELE BRIDGE/PICKUP ASSEMBLY below if applicable.
+See WIRE GUIDE FOR TELE BRIDGE/PICKUP ASSEMBLY on backside if applicable.
 Install P1-1 saddle using two intonation screws and springs provided.
 Piezo-one saddles are equipped with three height adjusting set screws.
 String height should be established using outer set screws while center screw is backed off.
 The center screw is provided for center support after height is established.
 Adjust intonation and height screws to properly position the piezo-one saddle to previously noted dimensions.
 Remove and notch the underside of pickguard or pickup ring to contain the piezo pickup wire between it and the guitar body (refer to pictures).
 You may prefer to save the integrity of original parts and purchase a replacement ring or pickguard for this purpose.
 Run the piezo wire to the location of the guitar output jack.
 Remove the jack in order to transfer wires to new jack as follows:

 Identify and note colors of magnetic pickup signal wire (attached to the jack “tip” connector), and ground wire (attached to the jack “sleeve” connector) on existing TS jack.
 Connect these wires to corresponding “tip” and “sleeve” connectors on the new stereo TRS jack supplied.
 The piezo output wire is a coax type cable with a center signal wire separated from a surrounding braided shielding wire.
 The plug end is used in some onboard preamp installations, and factory testing.
 Cut the plug end off.
 Strip and peel back the braided shield wire to expose the signal wire.
 Strip the signal wire for solder connection.
 The piezo cable’s outer shield wire automatically connects to ground when the saddle is mounted on a metal bridge plate that has been grounded (typical for operation of most electric guitars).
 Grounding can be testing between the bridge plate and jack sleeve (ground) tab with continuity tester or multimeter.
 The piezo pickup’s shield wire may be combined with the guitar jack’s ground connection, but this may result in noise or “hum” from a ground loop condition.
 The piezo pickup’s shield wire must be connected to the jack’s “sleeve” connection for installation on instruments with non-metallic bridges, or on instruments without magnetic pickups.
 The shield wire can be peeled back a bit, and covered with shrink tube or electrical tape in most cases.
 The piezo signal wire should be connected to the “ring” connector on the TRS jack*.
 Install the jack (and plate) on the guitar.
 Insert an audio cable plug into the jack to insure that it is able to go in all the way.
 With some Strat style jack plates, the stereo jack may be slightly longer and cause the plug tip connector to hit the wood.
 If this happens, try rotating the jack to a new position.
 If this doesn’t solve the problem, It may be necessary to carve some wood at the point of obstruction.
 Replace the pickguard and/or electronics cover.
 Install strings.
 Recheck noted dimensions and make sure center height screw is snug for support only.